CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 - Completed - the report is fully approved
 - Extracted - the administrator has pulled the report into accounts payable to await reimbursement

-Example of Expense Request and Report Approval History:

 ## Running reports

 ### Plans vs Actuals